This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Potatoes: We use Yukon Gold for fluffy potatoes, but you can use russet or red potatoes instead.
+- Potatoes: I use Yukon Gold for fluffy potatoes, but you can use russet or red potatoes instead.
 You may even use sweet potatoes.
 For a low-carb option, use mashed cauliflower.

-- Veggies: We suggest using fresh mushrooms and carrots, but you can also add frozen carrots or additional veggies as desired.
+- Veggies: I suggest using fresh mushrooms and carrots, but you can also add frozen carrots or additional veggies as desired.

-- Herbs: Fresh herbs add the best flavor in this recipe, but if you only have dried they will work.
+- Herbs: Fresh herbs add the best flavor to this recipe, but if you only have dried, they will work.

 - Make it vegan: Substitute the Greek yogurt for a dairy-free milk substitute.